-Iceland Academy of the Arts (IAA) employs an electronic application form.
+Iceland University of the Arts (IUA) employs an electronic application form.

 It is necessary to include a passport photo with the electronic form.
 Please note: It is possible to save the application while working on it.

 An application is not valid until the applicant has submitted the application and paid the application fee.
 Applicants must submit the following documents: